 Buying a 2008 Honda Civic Sdn, and saving $1000 off of MSRP.

 There's not much mark-up on the Honda Civic.
 On the 4-door DX-G, their profit was going to be $1,488; after negotiations using the CarCostCanada.com data - and giving them 4% profit - I saved $866 of that.

 Buying a 2010 Honda Accord Sedan, and saving $6000 off of MSRP.

 reported on Tuesday, December 21, 2010

 Buying a 2009 Honda Accord Sedan, and saving $4000 off of MSRP.

-Don''t get caught up in the lingo of whole sales price and list price.
+Don't get caught up in the lingo of whole sale price and list price.
 Decide how much you want to pay (use a range) and shop around until you find the car you want in the range you want to pay.
 Use options and extras (floor mats etc..) to make the deal worth while for you.

 Deepak from Oakville, ON